frontendpatterns/frontendpatterns.dev/src/content/patterns/dependent-query.md

 ## Solution

-Apply the Dependent Query pattern by chaining API requests where subsequent calls depend on previous results, and reinforce it with concise examples or tests.
+Chain API requests where subsequent calls depend on previous results.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.